cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Is my cluster secure?

-Yes, we use separate certificate authorities for each cluster, and all connections to the cluster over the internet use TLS 1.3.
+Yes, we authenticate each cluster internally using certificate authorities, and all connections to the cluster over the internet use TLS 1.3.

 ### What certificates do I need to connect to my cluster?

 All connections to {{ site.data.products.serverless }} require SSL encryption.
 When connecting to your cluster using the CockroachDB SQL client or many drivers and ORMs, you don't need to download a root certificate and configure your client to use that certificate because the client will connect using the system root certificates.
-If you configure your client to use SSL and to verify the certificates (for example, by setting `sslmode=verify-full` in your [connection string](../{{site.current_cloud_version}}/connection-parameters.html#additional-connection-parameters)), your connection will be encrypted.

 However, some drivers and ORMs don't use the system root certificates.
 In those cases, you need to download a root certificate file and configure your client to use that certificate when connecting to your cluster.
 You can [download the certificate](connect-to-a-serverless-cluster.html?filters=connection-string#step-2-connect-to-your-cluster) by following the instructions in the {{ site.data.products.db }} Console.
 Configure your client to use this certificate (for example, by setting `sslrootcert=<path to the root certificate>` in your connection string) and to use SSL (for example, by setting `sslmode=verify-full` in your connection string) to connect to your cluster.
+We recommend using `sslmode=verify-full` so that your cluster is not vulnerable to man-in-the-middle attacks.

 See [Connect to a CockroachDB Cluster](../{{site.current_cloud_version}}/connect-to-the-database.html) for detailed information on connecting to your cluster using CockroachDB supported languages, drivers, and ORMs